GluuFederation/docs-gluu-server-prod/docs/source/api-guide/oxtrust-api.md

     Reuse the token (as long as it still valid) to make any request to oxTrust API endpoints.

-## Available API modes
+## Available API modes for VM

-The oxTrust API has two modes that administrators can configure according to need.
+The oxTrust API has two modes that administrators can configure according to need for VM-based deployments.

-### Test Mode
+### Test Mode for VM

 Follow these steps to configure the test mode: